 - Successfully integrate the fundamentals of computer engineering and design/realization practices to develop innovative solutions to complex technological problems;

-- Be prepared to launch their careers or pursue graduate studies in computer engineering, networking and telecommunications engineering, embedded and real-time systems, robotics, parallel and distributed computing, or their chosen field and engage in life-long learning; and
+Engage in careers or graduate studies in computer engineering, networking and telecommunications engineering, embedded and real-time systems, robotics, parallel and distributed computing, or their chosen field;

 The minimum requirements for the BSE degree in Computer Engineering are: